Marital Status Change

 Short-term disability (STD) coverage, if elected and with an approved claim, provides income replacement before you become eligible for long-term disability.
 In the event of divorce, you may enroll in STD without evidence of insurability.

 You may want to review your federal and state tax withholdings and make any necessary adjustments.
-To make changes to your current tax withholdings, visit Employee Self Service.
+To make changes to your current tax withholdings, visit Workday.